umegaya/naquid/README.md

 - [x] test: client conn reconnection or finalization using on open callback
 - [x] test: stream handle send/recv test
 - [x] test: timeout test for handshake / rpc call
-- [ ] test: ensure robustness for connectivity change
+- [x] test: ensure robustness for connectivity change
 - [x] bench: higher concurrency test (around 10k client connection)
-- [ ] bench: ensure scalability with number of thread
+- [ ] bench: ensure scalability with number of thread (need to find proper workload)
 - [x] bench: comparing latency and throughput with mrs, which contains ENet based gaming specific udp network library
   - ~10% faster than mrs, with 100ccu/5000 request (roughly 500k req/sec) almost batched (mrs does not allow 100+ ccu, so more comparision is not possible)